“Two becoming one

 I reflected on whether there was a certain etiquette, a loosely prescribed anthropologic ritual for vignettes such as these.
 Two oh, so contemporary figures at a round, slightly wobbly café table, ostensibly with the sweet promise of blissful attainment parading before them, glimmering in their duonic minds’ eyes with full flavor and intimacy.
 Yet therein fell the screen, clean and painfully clear.
 The wriggler in question draws tightly around the table’s treacherous curve to within a short breath of the intended wrigglee.
 The laconic tippling of a wineglass, a two-handed grab of the anguished body’s palms, a compensatory display of sincerity and concern.
-What remained for the wrigglee but to clutch and bottle up like a subway commuter, eyes dripping worse than a glucose I.V. while the wriggler waxed homilies and stroked the appropriate thigh.
 Damn near knew that shifty melodrama line for line, just wasn’t bucking for a west coast engagement.

 Then came the blow-dried crews, the sun-blazed and beer blasted cronies in jeans from nowhere and T-shirts from parts and paradises unknown.
-Everybody here eyeing everybody else’s somebody else, yet nobody otherwise tipping so much as a maxillary muscle, remaining poised and posed for their Coppola or DiLaurentis opening.
-I tracked them from the Deli’s gaslights to the mum, rose and carnation stand next door, before mustering some sort of a defense.
+Everybody here eyeing everybody else’s somebody else, yet nobody otherwise tipping so much as a maxillary muscle, remaining so poised and posed.
+I tracked them from the Deli’s gaslights to the mum, rose and carnation stand next door, before mustering some sort of a lame defense.

 “That’s not fair at…” Red flag blanching to white…

-“Well, I came this close,” she scowled, raising micro-metered fingers to within unbearable tolerance of my nose.
+“Well, I came this close,” she scowled, raising calibrated fingers to within unbearable tolerance of my nose.
 “But when my moment of truth came, I did what you lacked the balls to do.
 I chose me!
 Me and my art—you weren’t there when I really needed you, but my painting was.
 I dug down to my core and totally rearranged my priorities.
 It was right then that I got how important my work was to me.
 So I poured myself into my studio and toughed it out, getting so good nobody can deny me.
-That’s how I put myself to sleep at night, dreaming about things I could do next.
+That’s how I put myself to sleep at night, dreaming about things I could do next—totally driven, to where I barely made Seder.
 Plus I started taking care of numero uno, and now I’ve landed myself a show, a big first step, and nobody can take that away from me.
-I’ve even rented an apartment of my own…”
+I’ve even leased an apartment of my own…”

 “Hey, I think that’s all great, believe me, I…”